Ezhil005/DSA-Solutions/Sorting/README.md

 ## 📂 Problem List
 - [SelectionSort.java](SelectionSort.java): Sorts an array using the Selection Sort algorithm by repeatedly selecting the minimum element
 - [InsertionSort.java](InsertionSort.java): Sorts an array using the Insertion Sort algorithm by placing each element into its correct position in the sorted portion
+- [CountingSortWithNegatives.java](CountingSortWithNegatives.java): Implements counting sort for arrays with negative and positive integers by shifting index range